 A Preparedness Guide for Performing Artists

-A collaborative article from NYFA, National Coalition for Arts Preparedness and Emergency Resources (NCAPER), MusiCares, and Performing Arts Readiness.
+A collaborative article from NYFA, National Coalition for Arts Preparedness and Emergency Resources (NCAPER), MusiCares, Performing Arts Readiness, and ICA-Art Conservation.

 “Peace of mind.”
 That’s how one artist described having finally crafted a readiness plan.